 In addition to pre-transfer (English 99) and transfer (English 100, 101/101H, 102/102H, and 103/103H) composition courses, SCC's English Department offers students the opportunity to explore the worlds of literature and creative writing.
 To enroll in these courses, students must have completed English 101/101H; all of these courses are transferrable to both the California State University and University of California systems.

-For the Spring 2020 semester, we offer the following classes, all of which can be found on page 27 of SCC's Spring 2020 Schedule of Classes:
+For the Fall 2020 semester, we offer the following classes, all of which can be found on page 31 of SCC's Fall 2020 Schedule of Classes:

-Taught by Professor Corinna Evett, English 241 offers students a survey of America's greatest works of literature from 1600-1865, emphasizing the relationship between various works and general movements in American culture and literary history.
+Taught by Professor Corinna Evett, English 242 offers students a survey of America's greatest works of literature from 1865 to the present, emphasizing the relationship between various works and general movements in American culture and literary history.

-Taught by Professor Will Lennertz, English 272, Survey of World Literature II, presents students with a selection of world masterpieces from the Renaissance to the present.
+Taught by Professor Lisa DelaCusack, English 271 presents students with a selection of world masterpieces from the beginnings of writing through the 1600s.
 Literary works are studied in historical context for artistic form, influence on their and others' cultures, and general contribution to modern and contemporary thought.